• prelude.ls is a functionally oriented utility library.

 unfoldr

-Unfoldr builds a list from a seed value.
-It takes a function which either returns null if it is done producing the list, or returns [a, b], a which is prepended to the list, and b is used as the next element in the recursive call.
+Unfoldr builds a list from a seed value (the second argument).
+It takes a function which either returns null if it is done producing the list, or returns [x, y], x which is prepended to the list, and y is used as the next element in the recursive call.

 unfoldr (-> if it == 0 then null else [it, it - 1]), 10